(Estimated reading time 8 minutes)

-Women often share with me that they think their vagina is ugly.
-When they say vagina, they really mean their vulva – the external area of the female genitalia, vagina the inside area.
-Watch ‘Is my vagina ugly?’ or carry on reading.
+Women often share with me that they think their vagina is ugly, and when they say vagina, they really mean their vulva – the external area of the female genitals, vagina being the inside area.
+Watch the video below or read the transcript.

 This is a question that is so close to my heart because it is a question that deeply troubled me at one time.
 I hated my vulva and truly thought she was ugly.
 This really affected my ability to relax and enjoy pleasure and it also affected how I was in the world and how I related with people because deep down I thought there was something really wrong and disgusting about me.